Subpages

 Archive

-Applications for the 2020-21 Rotary Peace Fellowship program are due by May 15, 2021 to Alan Kusunoki at aakusunoki@aol.com.
-The application period for 2021-22 opens in February 2021.
+Applications for the 2023-24 Rotary Peace Fellowship program are due by May 15, 2023 to Alan Kusunoki at aakusunoki@aol.com.
+The application period for 2023-24 opens in February 2023.
 For future reference, it is best to complete applications online and cc to D5000 no later than May 15 each year.
 District Interviews are conducted in June for the District Endorsement which needs to be received by RI by July 1.
+The selections are made in October.

-Gretchn Alther has been selected as one of the 2018 Peace Scholar worldwide and will be attending Chulungakorn University in Thailand.
+Gretchn Alther was selected as one of the 2018 Peace Scholar worldwide and she attending Chulungakorn University in Thailand.

 Kalika Kalistein, sponsored by the Rotary Club of Hilo, was selected as RPF finalist for the 2016-2017 Rotary year.